devlemire/swag-node-shop/README.md

 # Project Summary

 In this project, we'll create a node back-end for DevMountain's swag shop.
 We'll make the back-end capable of registering users, logging in users, keeping track of guests, managing a shopping cart, and serving a pre-built React front-end.
-At the end of the project you'll be able to test your endpoints with Postman and the given front-end.
+At the end of the project you'll be able to test your endpoints with postman and the given front-end.

 ## Step 1